Cisco Talos details exceptionally dangerous DNS hijacking attack

-Security experts at Cisco Talos have released a report detailing what it calls the “first known case of a domain name registry organization that was compromised for cyber espionage operations.”
+Security experts at Cisco Talos have released a report detailing what it calls the “first known case of a domain name registry organisation that was compromised for cyber espionage operations.”

 Talos calls ongoing cyber threat campaign “Sea Turtle” and said that state-sponsored attackers are abusing DNS to harvest credentials to gain access to sensitive networks and systems in a way that victims are unable to detect, which displays unique knowledge on how to manipulate DNS, Talos stated.